stungeye/Pixel-Game-Engine-Ray-Marcher/README.md

 # Pixel Game Engine Ray Marcher

-Code is based off of [this raymarching blog post](https://ch-st.de/its-ray-marching-march/).
+Initial code was based off [the C ray marcher from this blog post](https://ch-st.de/its-ray-marching-march/).
 Pixel pushing is care of the [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine).

 This is a Visual Studio 2019 project.
 Compile the code as a "x64 Release", otherwise the performance will be poor.